 Here, we find out why you should consider a dog safety seat, what the advantages are for you and your canine companion, what you should look for when choosing and review the safest options available.

 Try to remember about the safety seat itself, it’s not all about how pretty the car seat covers look!

-Best Dog Booster for Small to Medium Breeds – Kurgo Booster Seat for Dogs
+Top Rated Dog Car Seat for Small to Medium Breeds – Kurgo Booster Seat for Dogs

 Boasting over 130 5* reviews this collapsible pet booster by Kurgo holds dogs up to 30lbs and has a padded interior that can be removed for washing.
-It includes a tether compatible with the Kurgo Tru-fit smart harness ensuring a safe and comfortable car ride for your pet.
+The dog car seat includes a tether compatible with the Kurgo Tru-fit smart harness ensuring a safe and comfortable car ride for your pet.

 - No good for large breeds or two dogs

-Best Car Seat with Tether – Petsfit Lookout Car Seat
+Best Car Seat with Seat Belt Tether – Petsfit Lookout Car Seat

-This smart booster seat by Petsfit is made from quality Oxford cloth, it comes in black, pink or grey and can be installed in the front or rear car seats.
-It has 2 handy pockets for storage and comes with a removable seat covers.
+This smart booster seat for dogs by Petsfit is made from quality Oxford cloth, it comes in black, pink or grey and can be installed in the front or rear car seats.
+It has 2 handy pockets for storage and comes with removable seat covers.
 The seat belt tether adds an extra layer of security.

 - Not suitable for sports or bucket seats

 Most Stylish Car Seat for a Dog – Me & My Pets Booster Seat